si2-urssi/software-incubator/README.md

 The easiest way to connect to the [UMD Guest Wifi](https://umd.service-now.com/itsc?id=kb_article&sys_id=bb47e1c537a33ec0a90963d2b3990ef9) are through these [directions](https://umd.service-now.com/itsc?id=kb_article&sys_id=bb47e1c537a33ec0a90963d2b3990ef9).
 There is also eduRoam available.

 ### Tentative schedule
 The workshop will consist mostly of presentations and discussion.
 We are a small group so we will likely limit the amount of break out groups in favor of a full discussion.
-If you are giving a presentation you can upload directly to the github wiki or use this [Google Drive folder]()
+If you are giving a presentation you can upload directly to the github repository or use this [Google Drive folder](https://drive.google.com/drive/folders/1wEHToRoj4oW6dHpafjPeB2io4MRV1Top?usp=sharing)

 **Lunch and Coffee**
 There is no food allowed in the room that we are now using for the workshop so this limits our ability to have catered lunches.
 There is a cafe located in the Physical Sciences Complex that serves breakfast and light lunch options.
 We plan to take a 1.5 hour lunch break on day one, and I will provide nearby (walkable) [options](http://ling.umd.edu/dining/).
 I'll also make a dinner reservation on the 11th depending on interest from the group.
 If you arrive early on Sunday and are looking for a place to eat (outside of the hotel) there are lots of nearby [dinining options](http://ling.umd.edu/dining/)